 - Any time, after noticing recurring insect activity indoors

 The earlier gaps are sealed, the easier it is to prevent problems later.
+It's also worth a quick re-check seasonally and after storms or extreme weather, which can open up new gaps.

 Final thoughts